rockus/VE.direct-OSX-Linux/README.md

 mpptemoncms
 ===========
 Similarly to mpptdump, this tool repeatedly reads out (and displays) data from VE.direct chargers, and sends them to an emonCMS (http://emoncms.org/) host.
+This, also, is a command line tool.
+It can be brought into background (via Ctrl-Z, bg), but does not make itself into a daemon - yet.

 * **MacOSX**: clone, make, copy mpptemoncms.conf.default to mpptemoncms.conf and edit, and enjoy.
 * **Raspi** with FT232 USB-Serial Converter via ttyUSB0: clone, make, copy mpptemoncms.conf.default to mpptemoncms.conf and edit, and enjoy.